ldbo/phileas/doc/source/getting_started/installation.md

  - `numpy` for random numbers generation,
  - `jinja2` for templates files generation,
  - `rich` for generating the documentation of loaders,
- - `graphviz` for experiment graphs generation, and
+ - `graphviz` for experiment graphs generation,
- - `dacite` for building dataclasses from dicts.
+ - `dacite` for building dataclasses from dicts, and
+ - `typing_extensions` for static typing.